Zdzisław Marchwicki: Murders

 From 1964, a series of atrocious crimes took place on the territories of the Dąbrowa Basin and Upper Silesia, continuing (with short interruptions) until 1970.
 In total, 19 women were attacked, 14 of which were fatal.
 The Vampire's modus operandi consisted of stalking the chosen victim, running up and hitting them in the back of the head with a blunt object, then beating the victim until she died.
 In some cases, he had sexually abused the corpses, but never raped them, as no trace of his sperm was found in their bodies.
 Some of the women were left with exposed genitalia, with one having her pubic mound cut.

-On November 7, 1964, the body of 15-year-old Anna Mycek in Katowice's Dąbrówka Mała district.
+On 7 November 1964, the body of 15-year-old Anna Mycek was discovered in Katowice's Dąbrówka Mała district.
 The autopsy established that she had been killed by blunt force trauma to the head, inflicted with a heavy object, and the offender had hit her several times post-mortem.
 He then dragged the body about ten meters away, unbuttoned her coat, lifted her skirts and exposed her genitals.
 Despite an investigation by the MoD, nobody was arrested.
-In the following months, several attacks on women were recorded: on January 20, 1965, Ewa Pakan was found dead in Czeladź, followed by the murder of Lidia Nowacka in Będzin on March 17 and the non-fatal attack on Irena Szymańska in the same city on May 14.
+In the following months, several attacks on women were recorded: on 20 January 1965, Ewa Pakan was found dead in Czeladź, followed by the murder of Lidia Nowacka in Będzin on 17 March and the non-fatal attack on Irena Szymańska in the same city on 14 May.
 Due to their similarities, the crimes were connected as serial in nature, and since the killer attacked in the vicinity of the Dąbrowa Basin, which is also known as the Zagłębie Dąbrowskie, he was nicknamed "The Zagłębie Vampire".

 However, since Polish operatives had not yet encountered such a vicious criminal, a special summit was held in the second half of July 1965 by the provincial administration of the Ministry of Defence, which combined all the known cases into one investigation.
-Despite the fact that the authorities remained silent about the murders, rumors about the Vampire quickly spread, sending the local populace and that of nearby Silesia into fear.
+Despite the fact that the authorities remained silent about the murders, rumours about the Vampire quickly spread, sending the local populace and that of nearby Silesia into fear.
 Female residents from Sosnowiec, Będzin, Dąbrowa Górnicza, Czeladź, Siemianowice Śląskie and even Katowice were afraid to go outside in the evening, prompting their husbands to escort them during the night.
-Another rumor claimed that the Vampire intended to kill a thousand women to commemorate Poland's millennium.
+Another rumour claimed that the Vampire intended to kill a thousand women to commemorate Poland's millennium.
 Policewomen were dispatched as 'decoys' in an attempt to apprehend the killer, without any success.

 In 1965, a total of 11 attacks were attributed to the Zagłębie Vampire, which further hampered investigators.
-On November 12, the body of Jolanta Gierek, the niece of the First Secretary of the Polish's People Republic, Edward Gierek, was fished out of the Przemsza river in Będzin.
-While Gierek had little interaction with his niece, Jolanta's murder resulted in the apprehension and punishment of the criminal to become top-priority, and the Vampire was labeled public enemy number one.
+On 12 November, the body of Jolanta Gierek, the niece of the First Secretary of the Polish's People Republic, Edward Gierek, was fished out of the Przemsza river in Będzin.
+While Gierek had little interaction with his niece, Jolanta's murder resulted in the apprehension and punishment of the criminal to become top-priority, and the Vampire was labelled public enemy number one.